nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 For instance, mint and burn operations may be initiated by a special privileged administrative address only.
 In this case, regular operator restrictions may not be applicable.

+##### Core `transfer` Behavior

+FA2 token contracts MUST always implement this behavior.
+The rest of permission behaviors are OPTIONAL.

+* Every transfer operation MUST happen atomically and in order.
+If at least one transfer in the batch cannot be completed, the whole transaction MUST fail, all token transfers MUST be reverted, and token balances MUST remain unchanged.

+* Each individual transfer MUST decrement token balance of the source (`from_`) address by the amount of the transfer and increment token balance of the destination (`to_`) address by the amount of the transfer.

+* If the transfer amount exceeds, current token balance of the source address, the whole transfer operation MUST fail with the error mnemonic `"INSUFFICIENT_BALANCE"`.

+* If the holder does not hold any tokens of type `token_id`, the holder's balance is interpreted as zero.
+No token holder can have a negative balance.

+* Core transfer behavior MUST update token balances exactly as the operation parameters specify it.
+Transfer operations MUST NOT try to adjust transfer amounts or try to add/remove additional transfers like transaction fees.

+* If one of the specified `token_id`s is not defined within the FA2 contract, the entry point MUST fail with the error mnemonic `"TOKEN_UNDEFINED"`.

+* Transfer implementations MUST apply permission policy logic.
+If permission logic rejects a transfer, the whole operation MUST fail.

+* Core transfer behavior MAY be extended.
+If additional constraints on tokens transfer are required, FA2 token contract implementation MAY invoke additional permission policies.
+If the additional permission fails, the whole transfer operation MUST fail with a custom error mnemonic.

 ##### Default `transfer` Permission Policy